mozilla/zamboni/docs/api/topics/feed.rst

     **Request**

+    :param apps: a grouped or ungrouped
-    :param apps: an ordered array of app IDs.
-If it is included in PATCH requests, it will delete from the collection all apps not included.
+        :ref:`app list <feed-collections-grouped>`.
+If included in PATCH requests, it will delete from the collection all apps not included.
     :type apps: array
     :param color: a hex color used in display of the collection.
 Currently must